 The creation and development of the Vision and Redevelopment Plans was funded by grants or direct contribution by; NJ TRANSIT, New Jersey Department of Community Affairs– Office of Smart Growth, New Jersey Department of Transportation and Somerset County through it’s Economic Development Incentive Program (EDIP).

-Environmental investigation and testing has been funded through grants for Somerset County EDIP and the New Jersey Department of Environmental Protection through the HDSRF grant program.
+Environmental investigation and testing was funded through grants for Somerset County, the New Jersey Department of Environmental Protection and the New Jersey Economic Development Authority, through the HDSRF grant program.

 The Borough has determined that it will seek additional grant funding to pursue the construction of some of the required infrastructure needed on the site, this includes the construction of major connector roads and the Green Seam.

-New Jersey TRANSIT has started extensive reconstruction of the Somerville Railway station at a cost of approximately $16 million.
-This is due for completion by the end of Summer 2010.
+New Jersey TRANSIT in 2010 completed extensive reconstruction of the Somerville Railway station at a cost of approximately $16 million.

-Based on 2006 calculations the project when complete will generate an estimated;
+Based on preliminary calculations the project when complete will generate an estimated;

 • $9 million in tax revenues,